The Texas Rangers (1951 film)

-The Texas Rangers is a 1951 American Western film shot in SuperCinecolor directed by Phil Karlson and starring George Montgomery and Gale Storm.
+The Texas Rangers is a 1951 American SuperCinecolor Western film directed by Phil Karlson and starring George Montgomery and Gale Storm.

 Plot

-Outlaw Sam Bass terrorizes Texas.
-Johnny Carver and Buff Smith are released from jail by the head of the Texas Rangers to help capture him.
-The jailbirds appear to be planning a double cross in league with the outlaws, until the big hold-up of a gold train when they play on the Rangers' side.
+Johnny Carver and Buff Smith are released from jail by the head of the Texas Rangers to help capture outlaw Sam Bass, who has been terrorizing Texas.
+The men appear to be planning a double cross in league with the outlaws until the big holdup of a gold train when they fight on the Rangers' side.